2007–2008 Ethiopian crackdown in Ogaden: Forceful draft of civilians

 Several Ethiopian refugees and international organizations reported in December 2007 that the Ethiopian military, strained by its deployment in Somalia, was forcing local civilians (including government employees and health workers) to fight alongside troops against the ONLF rebels.
 According to the same reports, these under-equipped and poorly trained militias suffered heavy casualties in several battles.
 One Western aid official said soldiers barged into hospitals to draft recruits and threatened to jail health workers if they did not comply.
 In other cases, lists of names were posted on public bulletin boards, ordering government employees to report for duty, according to a current member of the regional parliament and two Ethiopian administrators who have fled the country.
 Many of those who refused were fired, jailed and in some cases tortured, the administrators and parliament member said.

 Ethiopian officials denied the charges, claiming that local tribes were willingly forming defense groups against the ONLF.
 Several United Nations officials and Western diplomats said they were discussing the militia program in private meetings, but contended they could not comment publicly for fear of provoking the ire of the Ethiopian government, resulting in a possible suspension of humanitarian efforts in the region.

+Blockade of food aid and starvation

+During the crackdown, the Ethiopian government put hundreds of thousands at risk of starvation by blockading food aid to the region.
+Western humanitarian officials reported that the government was attempting to starve out the region in order to beat the rebels.